 - Sensitivity to the sun and any other source of light

 - Pale or purple fingers or toes from cold or stress

-Lupus is quite tough to diagnose because of the variation of its symptoms in different individuals.
-There is not one specific test that can be used to diagnose lupus making it a disease of exclusion.
+When diagnosing Lupus is quite tough to diagnose because of the variation of its symptoms in different individuals.
+There is not any specific test when diagnosing lupus, making it a disease of exclusion.
 To diagnose it, most doctors resort to a combination of physical examination, observation, and numerous blood tests.
-Few blood tests that are commonly used to diagnose the disease are:
+Few blood tests to diagnose the disease are:

 - Anti-nuclear antibody (ANA) test.

 - Anti-Ro antibody test.